TryQuiet/quiet/README.md

 ## Post-1.0 Features

+* **Large Communities** - Create a community with 1000 members or more (right now ~30-100 members is the limit.)
+* **Moderation** - Appoint moderators who can hide messages and shadowban or remove users.
+* **Spam and Denial-of-Service Protection** - Settings to automatically remove users who send disruptive messages.
 * **Search** - Robust message search.
 * **Threads** - Reply to messages in threads.
 * **Tor Bridges** - Connect via public or private bridges to avoid Internet censorship.